vwolfley/tools-collection-project/docs/Final_Project_Proposal.md

 ## How will you divide up work in your team to ensure the following tasks all get completed?

+As a team, we plan to create a detailed list of all tasks using GitHub Issues.
+This will allow us to track progress, assign tasks to team members, and ensure accountability throughout the project.

 # Potential Risks and Risk Mitigation Techniques

 ## What are the risks involved with you being able to finish this project in a timely manner?

+If individual tasks take longer than expected, they can delay dependent tasks, causing setbacks in the overall timeline.
+Additionally, conflicting schedules or other commitments among team members may slow progress, making it harder to stay on track.
+Miscommunication about responsibilities can lead to duplicate efforts or overlooked tasks, further complicating workflow.
+Unforeseen technical challenges, such as integration issues or debugging complexities, may also arise, requiring additional time to resolve and potentially impacting the project's completion.

 ## How will you mitigate or overcome these risks?

+To help mitigate these and any other unforeseen risks we could utilizes these strategies.
+•	Use a project management tool (e.g., Trello, GitHub Projects) to track tasks and deadlines.
+•	Break tasks into smaller milestones to ensure steady progress and early issue detection.
+•	Implement Agile practices with regular check-ins to adjust priorities if needed.
+•	Set realistic deadlines and allocate buffer time for debugging and unexpected blockers.
+•	Maintain clear documentation to avoid miscommunication

 # Appendix